-An overview of the activities of the portfolio businesses in which Sarossa has a holding of over 3 per cent. is given below:
+An overview of the activities of the portfolio investment businesses in which Sarossa has a holding of over 3 per cent. or where the value of the investment comprises at least 10 per cent. of Sarossa's net asset value is given below:

 Silence Therapeutics Plc ('Silence'), which is AIM listed, is a global leader in the discovery, development and delivery of novel RNAi therapeutics for the treatment of serious diseases.
 The core technology of Silence is its proprietary form of a short interfering RNA molecule, known as AtuRNAi, which enables the development of novel molecular entities that "silence" or inactivate the genes expressed in some diseases.
 As well as the ability to switch genes off using its modified siRNA and delivery systems, the company has added the ability to switch genes on by using the same delivery systems with a messenger RNA.
 The discovery of the significance of RNA activity in cell protein production is one of the most important medical breakthroughs in recent years.
 Silence Therapeutics has developed its own RNA technology, along with proprietary delivery systems.
 Combined, these enable the development of therapeutics for diseases with high unmet medical needs.
-Atu027 is the company's leading Oncology product and the company achieved a further key milestone during 2015 when it announced highly encouraging data in its phase 2a pancreas cancer trial.
-Silence now expects to begin recruitment for a Phase 1b combination study for Atu027 in head and neck cancer.
-Additionally, initial preclinical results have been encouraging in pulmonary arterial hypertension and the potential shown by the Company's newest delivery formulation, MacPLEX, is exciting, targeting liver macrophages which are key immune cells.
-The Company continues to review its plans for Atu111 which targets acute lung injury.
-Silence is working on several further projects and collaborations which are at earlier stages.
+Atu027 is the company's leading Oncology product and the Atu027 Phase 2a trial met its primary endpoint in early 2016.
+Atu027 in combination with gemcitabine also showed a good safety profile and early signs of efficacy.
+Additionally, the company's lung targeted system (DACC) has shown encouraging proof of concept results in animal models of pulmonary arterial hypertension.
+The Company improved messenger RNA (mRNA) delivery to liver by 20 fold during 2015 and translation to non-human primates was also achieved.
+In December 2015 a US patent was granted covering broad modifications of short interfering RNA (siRNA) and which may potentially capture other development stage siRNA candidates.
+Silence continues to develop several further projects and collaborations which are at earlier stages.
 It currently has collaborations in place with world-leading academic institutions, including the University of Oxford, the University of Cambridge and Imperial College London.
-The company has a robust IP estate protecting its proprietary technology and also has a strong balance sheet with net cash and deposits at 31 March 2015 of £19.2m.
-Silence further strengthened its balance sheet in May 2015 with an additional share issue fundraise of £40.0 million.
-Sarossa's shareholding at 30 June 2015 was, and continues to be, 4.21 per cent. of the issued share capital of Silence.
+The company has a robust IP estate protecting its proprietary technology and also has a strong balance sheet with net cash and deposits at 30 June 2016 of £47.6 million.
+Sarossa's shareholding at 30 June 2016 was, and continues to be, 3.14 per cent. of the issued share capital of Silence.